 The activities of the City Manager’s Office include managing, programming, planning, organizing, coordinating, expediting, negotiating, community relations, and the implementation of strategic priorities and policies established by the Council.

-On March 4, 2015, Daphne Emm-Hooper was appointed Fernley City Manager.
+Daphne Emm-Hooper was appointed as the Fernley City Manager in March 2015.
+In this role, Emm-Hooper oversees the day-to-day operations and ensures efficient and effective implementation of policies and program approved by the Fernley City Council.
+She is responsible for the management of over 70 employees and the development and implementation of an annual budget of over $50 million.
 She joined the City of Fernley in 2011 as the Administrative Services Manager serving as the Human Resources Director and Risk Manager.
-In May 2012 she was appointed Interim City Manager until February 2013 where under policy direction of the Chief Executive Officer (Mayor) and the City Council, she planned, directed, managed, and oversaw the activities and operations of the City.
-She was then promoted to Assistant City Manager within five months, where she oversaw Human Resources, Risk Management and Water Policy.
+In May 2012, she was appointed interim City Manager until February 2013.
+She was then appointed to Assistant City Manger, where she oversaw Human Resources, Risk Management, and Water Policy.

 Emm-Hooper is an instructor at the University of Nevada, Reno, where she assisted in the curriculum development and implementation of the Nevada Tribal Leadership Program, a program specifically for elected and appointed representatives and organizational leaders of Nevada's various tribal councils and tribal communities.